Disability Income Insurance

 With so many things in life being uncertain, why not help protect yourself and your loved ones from the financial risks and uncertainties surrounding a disability?
 Secure AMTA Group Disability Income Insurance today … so it’ll be there for you should you ever need it.

 Plus, you pay an affordable group rate thanks to AMTA’s group purchasing power.
 You can receive monthly benefits from $400.00 up to $4,000 for up to 5 years.

-Eligibility: If you are an AMTA member, under age 60, actively-at-work at least 20 hours a week, and are a U.S. resident*, you are eligible to apply for a monthly benefit amount up to $4,000 or 70% of your income.
+Eligibility: If you are an AMTA member, under age 60, actively-at-work at least 20 hours a week, and are a U.S. resident, you are eligible to apply for a monthly benefit amount up to a maximum of $4,000 or 70% of your Pre-Disability Earnings.

-Spouse/Domestic Partner Eligibility: Your spouse is eligible as long as he/she is under age 60, actively-at-work at least 20 hours per week, is a U.S. resident, and is not legally separated or divorced from you.
+Spouse/Domestic Partner Eligibility: Your spouse/domestic partner is eligible as long as he/she is under age 60, actively-at-work at least 20 hours per week, is a U.S. resident, and is not legally separated or divorced from you.
 Your domestic partner is eligible as long as they are registered as a Domestic Partner, or execute a Domestic Partner Affidavit acceptable to the insurer.
 If both spouses/domestic partners are members they cannot be covered as a member and dependent.

 Pays Benefits for all Covered Total Disabilities

-This plan will pay you the monthly benefit you select, with a minimum of $400, up to a maximum of $4,000 or 70% of your Basic Monthly Pay if you become Totally Disabled due to a covered Injury or Sickness.
-If you are Disabled prior to age 64, the Maximum Payment Period is 12 months for Disability due to a covered Sickness, and 5 years for Disability due to a covered Injury.
-For any Disability after age 64, the Maximum Payment Period is 12 months.
+This plan will pay you the monthly benefit you select, with a minimum of $400, up to a maximum of $4,000 or 70% of your Pre-disability Earnings if you become Totally Disabled due to a covered Injury or Sickness.
+If you are Disabled prior to age 64, the Maximum Payment Period is 12 months for Disability due to a covered Sickness, and up to 5 years for Disability due to a covered Injury.
+For any Disability on or after age 64, the Maximum Payment Period is 12 months.